Mnfriedl/ria-weather/README.md

 - In the setup, I added the necessary things to use ShadCN's components, but in the end didn't use any of them.
 I probably shouldn't have made the setup for ShadCN as it added clutter to the app that in the end wasn't used.
 Despite this, I probably would've used it if I had used more time, as the autocomplete selector was definitely coming from ShadCN.
 - Decided to keep the style relatively similar to the example.
 This was only to reduce the amount of thinking that had to be dedicated to making a different design.
 - The main content has a max-width just because it was made as mobile-first, and when stretched it didn't look very good, and I didn't have time to make a different design for fullscreen.
+- The time displayed in the next hours section is using the local time.
+I just realized (this was written after the 2 hours were over) that the time should be displayed in the city's local time, and not the user's local time.
+This is definintely an error and should be fixed.

 ## Deployment